 Tea tree oil has long been a popular natural remedy for acne, ever since early European explorers reached the shores of Australia and were told the secret by the native Aborigines.

 The truth?
 The old tales are completely correct.
 Tea tree oil reduces acne bacteria, propionibacterium acnes, more effectively than almost all essential oils.
-Tea tree oil also reduces inflammation in the skin effectively, and its ability to wipe out deadly yeasts on the skin is also being investigated.
+Tea tree oil can also reduce inflammation effectively, and possibly wipe out deadly yeasts on the skin.

 These powers can all be yours, if you discover what the greatest products are, so here’s 10 of them.

-Firstly, an important note: always dilute your tea tree oil.
+Firstly, a warning: always dilute your tea tree oil.
 Most brands are sold in 100% concentration, levels which will irritate your skin.
-All essential oils are very strong in their pure forms.
 For acne, you only need about a 5% concentration, achieved by adding several drops to a carrier oil like grapeseed oil.
 This will minimise side effects and enhance the penetration of tea tree oil’s acne-clearing compounds.
+For a shortcut, Plant Therapy and Eden’s Garden are the ultimate products here.

 Let’s get started:

-Firstly, ArtNaturals is packaged in an amber glass bottle, to protect against UV radiation.
+Firstly, Lily And Lush is packaged in an amber glass bottle, to protect against UV radiation.
 The 4oz bottle comes with a glass dropper for easy application.
 The oil is in 100% concentration and Melaleuca alternifolia oil, AKA tea tree oil, is the sole ingredient.
 There are no chemical preservatives, fragrances, or colorants added.

-However, the best feature is ArtNaturals’ pharmaceutical grade strength.
+However, the best feature is Lily And Lush’s pharmaceutical grade strength.
 Specifically, this tea tree oil is very rich in terpinen-4-ol and low in 1,8,cineole.

 Terpinen-4-ol is the most important natural compound in tea tree oil.
 It’s responsible for its acne-clearing anti-inflammatory properties and much of its antibacterial powers.
 1,8,cineole, meanwhile, is a perfectly natural compound, but can inflame human skin upon contact.
 The irritation is weaker than its reputation, but remains a threat nevertheless.

 By law, tea tree essential oil must contain less than 10% cineole and more than 30% terpinen-4-ol.
-As for ArtNaturals, the most recent laboratory analysis revealed levels of 2.28% and 42.53% respectively, an excellent result.
+As for Lily And Lush, the most recent laboratory analysis revealed levels of 4.50% and 39.88% respectively, an excellent result.

 Elsewhere, this tea tree oil uses the prime steam distillation method.
 Its colour is a natural green to yellow.
-Its properties are perfect, making ArtNaturals one of the greatest tea tree oil products for acne.
+Its properties are perfect, making Lily And Lush one of the greatest tea tree oil products for acne.
+A bonus feature is a free eBook, containing all the tricks and recipes Lily and Lush has invented for tea tree oil.

 Amazon link: ArtNaturals Tea Tree Essential Oil.